Ben4oo/discord-ticketsystem/README.md

 2. Check whether your version in README.md matches the [current version](https://github.com/Ben4oo/discord-ticketsystem/blob/main/README.md#version), otherwise download the latest version.
 3. Open the file `TicketBot.ini` and adjust **ALL** values in the **[Config]** section.
 4. Execute the file `TicketBot.py`: *Debian:* `python3 TicketBot.py & `
+5. Type `!ticket` in the channel where the Ticket-open should be.
+6. Use `!ticketban`/`!ticketunban` to ban/unban users.
-6. I would recommend always checking that your version is up to date! ([current version](https://github.com/Ben4oo/discord-ticketsystem/blob/main/README.md#version))
+7. I would recommend always checking that your version is up to date! ([current version](https://github.com/Ben4oo/discord-ticketsystem/blob/main/README.md#version))

 ## Preview: